jakoch/php-wasm-devbox/playground/readme.md

     ```

 - [ ] automatic code formatting using tidy extension?
-- [ ] allow to decrease/increased font size of editor (small t, big T icons)
 - [ ] persistent editor state:
   - Save the editor content and settings (PHP version, output mode, etc.) in localStorage
   - so users can resume where they left off?
-- [ ] inline documentation
+- [ ] inline documentation / code guidance by hovering
   - Show PHP function signatures and documentation tooltips in the editor
   - using Monaco’s hover provider or similar?
 - [ ] accessibility improvements: Ensure the playground is usable with screen readers and keyboard navigation.